 What Is the Statute of Limitations on Personal Injury Cases in Florida?

 A statute of limitations is a legal deadline for filing a civil claim.
 All states have statutes of limitations that are meant to encourage timely filing for a more efficient legal process.
-In Florida, the statute of limitations on most personal injury cases is four years from the date of the accident.
+The Florida statute of limitations on most personal injury cases is four years from the date of the accident.
 If you do not discover your injuries immediately, the clock on your deadline does not start ticking until the date you discovered or should have discovered the injury.

 There are some exceptions to Florida’s general statute of limitations, including: